A proof of the Conjecture of Lehmer: Generalized Fredholm theory, dynamical zeta function, Perron-Frobenius operator, transfer operator, Parry Upper function, and the -shift

-Theorem \ref{dynamicalzetatransferoperator} was stated in Baladi and Keller \cite{baladikeller} under more general assumptions.
-Theorem \ref{dynamicalzetatransferoperator} has been conjectured by Hofbauer and Keller \cite{hofbauerkeller} for piecewise monotone maps, for the case where the function $g$ is piecewise constant. (cf also Mori \cite{mori} \cite{mori2}).
-The case $g=1$ in the transfer operators was studied by Milnor and Thurston \cite{milnorthurston}, Hofbauer \cite{hofbauer}, Preston \cite{preston}.
 The fact (Theorem \ref{dynamicalzetatransferoperator} (ii)) that the poles of $\zeta_{\beta}(z)$, lying in the open unit disc, are of the same multiplicity of the inverses of the eigenvalues of the transfer operator $L_{t \beta}$ is a extension of Theorem 2, Theorem 3 and Theorem 4 in Grothendieck \cite{grothendieck2} in the context of the Fredholm theory with compact operators.

-When $\beta > 1$ is a reciprocal algebraic integer and tends to $1^+$, we will prove in section $\S$ \ref{S5} that the multiplicity $k$ is equal to $1$ for the first pole $1/\beta$ of $\zeta_{\beta}(z)$ and for a subcollection of Galois conjugates of $1/\beta$ in an angular sector.
+When $\beta > 1$ is a reciprocal algebraic integer and tends to $1^+$, we will prove in Section $\S$ \ref{S5} that the multiplicity $k$ is equal to $1$ for the first pole $1/\beta$ of $\zeta_{\beta}(z)$ and for a subcollection of Galois conjugates of $1/\beta$ in an angular sector.

 The relations between the poles of the dynamical zeta function $\zeta_{\beta}(z)$, the zeroes of the Parry Upper function $f_{\beta}(z)$ and the eigenvalues of the transfer operator $L_{t \beta}$ come from Theorem \ref{dynamicalzetatransferoperator} and from the following theorem.